 - Place the tea leaves into a teapot fitted with an infuser and pour ⅓ of the water (2 cups) over the tea.
 Let steep for 5-10 seconds, then discard the water.

-- For a stronger flavour, drain the water once more (don't throw it away, drink it).
+- For a stronger flavor, drain the water once more (don't throw it away, drink it).
 Pour the remaining 2 cups of water over the tea and let steep for up to 3-4 minutes.
 Discard the tea leaves once time is up.

 - Use the tea immediately for hot milk tea.
 For cold milk tea, let the tea cool down to room temperature.